-- Represented the administrative agent and the steering committee in the restructuring of $825 million of first and second lien loans extended to Natural Products Group.
+- Administrative agent and steering committee in the restructuring of US$825 million of first and second lien loans extended to Natural Products Group (NPG).
 Through a pre-packaged bankruptcy, the first lien pre-petition lenders acquired a majority of the equity of the reorganized entity.
 NPG was voted Restructuring Deal of the Year (Large Middle Market) in 2011.

-- Represented CIBC as Administrative Agent in the restructuring and reorganization of U.S. Shipping, a Jones Act coastal shipping company, through a pre-arranged plan of reorganization.
+- Administrative agent in the restructuring and reorganization of US Shipping Corporation, a Jones Act coastal shipping company, through a pre-arranged plan of reorganization.
 Kaye Scholer developed a novel ownership structure that allowed US-based nonresident investment funds to comply with the Jones Act US citizenship requirement, thereby facilitating a successful debt-for-equity conversion.

 - Lender in connection with approximately US$90 million in loans extended to a prominent New York-based for-profit educational institution.